 Jaipur-based jewellery designer Sunita Shekhawat doesn’t shy away from exploring and modernising this art.
-The result – beautiful meena pieces that will steal your heart.
-Her glamorous pieces will convince you that Polki is not the only option to stand out at your weddings.
+Her beautiful meena pieces will steal your heart.
+The glamorous pieces will convince you that Polki is not the only option to stand out at your weddings.
 Read on to know more about this beautiful art.

 Courtesy: Sunita Shekhawat